Sign up to our mailing list to discover the future of beauty and wellness.

 So what should you do if menopause night sweats are getting you down?
-And, more importantly, how can you cure night sweats during menopause?
+And, more importantly, how to stop night sweats during menopause?
 First and foremost you need to focus on nutrition, and ensure that you’re getting all the micro- and macro-nutrients your body needs to thrive.
 A woman’s body needs more support during menopause than perhaps at any other time in her life.

 As with most other areas of health, what you eat can have an enormous bearing on your wellbeing during menopause.
 There are particular foods you should focus on if you’re looking to balance your hormones and ease menopause symptoms such as night sweats: